Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Numerical experiments

 \subsection{Results for continual learning instances}

-We now present numerical results comparing BSG-1 and DARTS on the CL problems~(\ref{prob:bilevel_continual_learning}) that were posed in Section~\ref{sec:continual_learning}.
-In our implementation, we determine $\lambda_t$ on the current problem by starting from the parameter values found from the previous problem.
-However, since each consecutive task increases the output space of the DNN, we entirely re-initialize $\delta_t$ at the start of each new task so that the model outputs are not biased from previous tasks.
+We now present numerical results comparing~BSG-N-FD and~BSG-1 against both~DARTS and~StocBiO on the CL problem~(\ref{prob:bilevel_continual_learning}) that was posed in Section~\ref{sec:continual_learning}.
+We also include numerical results on the~CL problem with LL constraints defined by~\eqref{eq:constraints_CL_catastrophic} for~BSG-N-FD and~BSG-1, as no other method applies in this case.
+In our implementation, we determine $\lambda_t$ (the UL variables) on the current problem by starting from the parameter values found from the previous problem.
+However, since each consecutive task increases the output space of the DNN, we entirely re-initialize $\delta_t$ (the LL variables) at the start of each new task (when first applying an~LL step) so that the model outputs are not biased from previous tasks.

-In order to test our algorithm on a large-scale ML scenario, we chose the well-studied MNIST dataset that consists of 70,000 black-and-white images (28 $\times$ 28) of hand-written digits.
-We used 60,000 images for training and the remaining 10,000 images for validation.
-We solved five problems~(\ref{prob:bilevel_continual_learning}) with an increasing number of tasks from~$1$ to~$5$, where the first task datasets ($D_{\text{val}}^1$ and $D_{\text{train}}^1$) consist of only the images with class labels in $\{0,1\}$, the second task datasets ($D_{\text{val}}^2$ and $D_{\text{train}}^2$) consist of the images with class labels in $\{0,1,2,3\}$, etc., until the final task datasets ($D_{\text{val}}^5$ and $D_{\text{train}}^5$), which are the original training and validation sets and consist of all the class labels $\{0,1,...,9\}$.
-Further, we implemented a DNN with two convolutional layers and one linear layer as our model.
-The network consisted of~18,816 and~125,450 weights in the hidden and output layers, respectively.
-For the UL and LL~problems, we have used batches of sizes equal to~0.5\% and~0.1\% of the ones of the current task's validation and training datasets, respectively.
-When evaluating the UL and LL~objective functions, such percentages are increased to~5\% and~1\%, respectively, to ensure better accuracy.
+In order to test our algorithm on a large-scale ML scenario, we chose the well-studied CIFAR-10 dataset~\cite{AKrizhevsky_2009}, which consists of a total of 60,000 colored images (32 $\times$ 32) of 10 different classes (i.e., airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks).
+The dataset is split into a training set that consists of 50,000 images and a testing set that consists of 10,000 images; however, for our experiments we only used the first set of images.
+We used a subset of 40,000 images for training and the remaining 9,999 images for validation (since one of the images had an issue, we removed it from the dataset).
+We solved five problems~(\ref{prob:bilevel_continual_learning}) with an increasing number of tasks from~$1$ to~$5$, where the first task datasets ($D_{\text{val}}^1$ and $D_{\text{train}}^1$) consist of only the images with class labels in $\{0,1\}$ (these correspond to airplanes and automobiles), the second task datasets ($D_{\text{val}}^2$ and $D_{\text{train}}^2$) consist of the images with class labels in $\{0,1,2,3\}$ (airplanes, automobiles, birds, and cats), etc., until the final task datasets ($D_{\text{val}}^5$ and $D_{\text{train}}^5$), which are the original training and validation sets and consist of all the class labels $\{0,1,...,9\}$.
+Further, we implemented a DNN with two convolutional layers, a max-pooling layer, and one linear fully-connected layer as our model.
+The network consisted of~19,392 and~163,840 weights in the hidden and output layers, respectively.
+For the UL and LL~problems, we have used batch sizes equal to~0.05\% and~0.01\% of the sizes of the current task's validation and training datasets, respectively.